Teal Wicks: Carousel

 "Miss Wicks is especially good at making sure Julie never comes off as a victim in what is, essentially, domestic abuse from Billy.
 Wicks successfully demonstrates the steel spine beneath the warm humanity and delicacy of her character."

 The Ballad Of Little Jo

 Teal Wicks starred as Josephine/Jo Monaghan in "The Ballad Of Little Jo" held in Two River Theater (Red Bank, NJ) on June 3–25, 2017.
 A cast album was released on November 12, 2017.

+Les Misérables

+Wicks starred as Fantine in the Muny production of Les Misérables from June 17-23, 2024.

 Additional theatre

 In 2006, Wicks performed in the New York Premier of Fahrenheit 451 as Clarisse.
 In 2007, she appeared in the New York City Center Encores! production of Stairway to Paradise.
 Wicks originated the role of Turandot in the World Premier of Turandot: The Rumble for the Ring at the Bay Street Theatre.
 She also appeared in 1776 as Martha Jefferson at the Goodspeed Opera House.Goodspeed Musicals: 1776 (September 28 through December 9, 2007) She was also involved in the reading of The $trip, a dance musical which features music and lyrics by Lance Horne.

 In between her engagements with Wicked LA and SF, Wicks participated in a workshop for Prometheus Bound in New York, playing the role of "IO".
 Prometheus Bound is a rock-infused musical from Spring Awakening's Tony-winning lyricist and book writer Steven Sater.

 Wicks starred in Most Likely to Die: A Slasher Musical, as part of New York Musical Festival's 2010 Developmental Series.